hepplerj/Dissertation/ch5.dissertation.Heppler.md

 1980s high tech continued to enjoy a reputation as a clean industry unmarred by the smokestacks---an aesthetic concern for Bay Area residents---or agricultural runoff problems that characterized other parts of California and the country's industrial centers.
-Like the Central Valley's contamination issues, human health was the only barometer to detect problems.^[@nash2006inescapable, 181.]
-Yet by mid-1982, the problem was undeniable.
+Human health, as historian Linda Nash has suggested for the Central Valley of California, was the only barometer to detect problems.^[@nash2006inescapable, 181.]
+Or, as historian Brett Walker argues, "people really do physiologically experience nations' policies and priorities" from industrial diseases that become "physical inscriptions of the nation's policies on the body."^[@walker2012toxic.]
+By mid-1982, the problem was undeniable.
 Reports that California companies had discharged nearly 1.4 million tons of hazardous wastes in a single year spurred local and regional government to act.^["The industries